timothydmorton/VESPA/docs/index.rst

    For some reason, the API links in this documentation mysteriously stopped working (both on readthedocs and when I build on my local machine, except for two submodules deep inside this package--treasure hunt!).
-If you have any idea why, or just want to make some noise about this issue, please `chime in
+So first, apologies for the inconvenience, and second, if you have any idea why, or just want to make some noise about this issue, please `chime in
    <https://github.com/sphinx-doc/sphinx/issues/1803>`_.